Easy Ways To Keep Your Home Warm During The Winter

 LANSING, Mich.
-(WLNS)– Michigan residents start to brace for the cold winter months ahead.
-Although, most of us appreciate the natural beauty of snow, cold weather means, spiking up internal heat in your home, apartment, townhouse, or building.
+(WLNS)– Michigan residents are starting to brace for the cold winter months ahead.
+Although most of us appreciate the natural beauty of snow, cold weather means spiking up internal heat in your home, apartment, townhouse, or building.

 Kevin Hettler, a Comfort Consultant for Comfort First Heating and Cooling, provides simple tips to help keep your residence warm.